 Welcome to 'Dreaming in the Street' from The Masterwork Series by Charles Blackman.
 At once crowded but sparse, 'Dreaming in the Street' was a compositional triumph.
 A re-imagination of John Brack's iconic '5 O’clock, Collins St', this work articulates the peculiar intimacy of watching strangers on the street.
 Populated by women, it is also a fine example of Blackman's interest in the femina, with one figure reminiscent of his iconic Alice.
 Balancing the bittersweet, 'Dreaming in the Street' is for the dreamers who create entire lives for the faces they pass.

-The Masterworks Series is an unprecedented revival of Charles Blackman's oeuvre, gleaned from the artists powerful image making from of the late 1950's and early 1960's.
+The Masterworks Series is an unprecedented revival of Charles Blackman's oeuvre, gleaned from the artist's powerful imagery from the late 1950's and early 1960's.
 Vital to the images in this series are experiences recognizable to us all.
 From lost love to the inevitable close of childhood - Charles Blackman's ability to feel the beauty and pain of life through his art is core to what makes him a living legend.

 Read about this collection at The Design Files.

 Image Size: 67 x 100 cm image size; paper size 85 x 112 cm